kusnezoff-alexander/tudcd-r-markdown/README.md

 # tudcd-r-markdown

 This repo is meant to get you started more easily with your beamerlatex-slides written in R Markdown.
+See [Slides](./slides.pdf) for example slides generated with this setup.

 **Why?** - For those who prefer Markdown over LaTeX